 We got one on Amazon for about $80, which is a totally amazing price considering how much you can do with a pressure cooker (PS: the Instant Pot is a pressure cooker, if you’re just familiar with that name).
 Steam potatoes?
 Done.
 Slow cook a soup?
 Sure.
 Cook dry beans and grains from scratch without soaking?
 DONE.

+The pressure cooker was the perfect method for making these Lentil Sloppy Joes.
+All of the ingredients go straight into the pressure cooker so there’s really not much active time involved.
 I started with sautéing the onions, carrots and garlic in the pressure cooker using some Pompeian Robust Extra Virgin Olive Oil, because I prefer the taste of sautéed vegetables.
-I used the Pompeian Robust Extra Virgin Olive Oil to give a bolder olive oil flavor that would come through in the BBQ lentils.
-If you don’t want to sauté the vegetables, skip that step and throw them in with all the other ingredients!
+I used the Pompeian Robust Extra Virgin Olive Oil so that the bolder olive oil flavor that would come through in the BBQ lentils.

+Once your vegetables have softened, then add all your liquid ingredients, spices and lentils, set your pressure cooker to high and cook for 20 minutes.
 I also used Pompeian Organic Apple Cider Vinegar in the BBQ sauce because the acidity balances out the sweetness and gives it that TANG we all love in our BBQ sauce.
+Next, after the 20 minutes are up let the pressure cooker sit for 5 minutes.
+Then release any remaining steam and you’re done!
+It’s truly the perfect filling for our Vegan Sloppy Joes.

-These BBQ lentils are perfect for plopping (is that a real word?) on top of whole wheat buns for the ultimate vegan BBQ Lentil Sloppy Joes!
-Top with all of your favorite sandwich toppings: pickles, cabbage, greens, mustard, avocado… you choose!
+These are BBQ Sloppy Joes after all, and BBQ anything means all those fun summer grill-out toppings.
+These BBQ lentils are so perfect for plopping (is that a real word?) on top of whole wheat buns for the ultimate vegan BBQ Lentil Sloppy Joes!
+Top with all of your favorite sandwich toppings: pickles, cabbage, greens, shredded carrots, sliced onion, mustard, avocado… by all means, go crazy!
+The possibilities are endless.
+They’re SLOPPY Joes, so don’t be afraid to really pile them high.

 I guarantee both herbivores and carnivores will love these BBQ Lentil Sloppy Joes.
 It’s that kind of meal that will make everyone at the table go mmmmmmm.
-And they’re made totally from plants, which is a win for everyone!
+And they’re made totally from plants, so that’s a win for everyone!

 - 1 tablespoon Pompeian Robust Extra Virgin Olive Oil